 After all, as a father, I think, what we primary look for in our son, is that our sons turns out to be respectable men in the society.
 Men, who do not shy away from their responsibilities.
 And be a good father themselves.

-This article is written from my perspective.
+I have written this article from my perspective.
 From what I understand and am aware of.
 What I know and practice while raising my children.

 I like to emphasize that this is only for knowledge sharing and information purpose.